makintunde/haskell-verifier/README.md

 # Haskell-Verifier

-A verifier for logical formulas.
+A model checker for temporal logic formulae.

 # Usage
 A toy example given a model and a formula: